The Founding of Paris, France: How old is the city?

-Paris was founded towards the end of the 3rd century BC on what is now the Île de la Cité by a tribe of Celtic Gauls known as the Parisii.
-Centuries of conflict between the Gauls and Romans ended in 52 BC, when Julius Caesar’s legions took control of the territory.
-Christianity was introduced in the 2nd century AD, and Roman rule finally ended in the 5th century with the arrival of the Franks.
-In 508 AD, Frankish king Clovis I united Gaul as a kingdom and made Paris the capital, naming it after the original Parisii tribe.
+In the late 3rd century BC, a tribe of Celtic Gauls called the Parisii founded Paris on the land now known as Île de la Cité.
+After centuries of conflict between the Gauls and Romans, Julius Caesar’s legions seized control of the region in 52 BC.
+Christianity arrived in the 2nd century AD, and the 5th century saw the end of Roman rule with the arrival of the Franks.
+In 508 AD, Clovis I, the Frankish king, united Gaul as a kingdom and established Paris as the capital, naming it in honor of the original Parisii tribe.

 Paris prospered during the Middle Ages: in the 12th century, construction began on the cathedral of Notre Dame (work continued for nearly 200 years), while the marshy Marais area north of the Seine was drained and settled to become what’s known today as the Right Bank.
 The Sorbonne (university) opened its doors in 1253, the beautiful Sainte Chapelle was consecrated in 1248 and the venerable Louvre Museum got its start as a riverside fortress around 1200.

 Yes, the history of Paris included Vikings!
 Scandinavian Vikings (also known as Norsemen, or Normans) began raiding France’s western coast in the 9th century; after three centuries of conflict, they started to push toward Paris.
 These conflicts gave birth to the Hundred Years War between Norman England and Paris’ Capetian dynasty, eventually resulting in the French defeat at Agincourt in 1415 and English control of Paris in 1420.
 In 1429, a 17-year-old girl named Jeanne d’Arc re-rallied the French troops to defeat the English at Orleans.
 With the exception of the Calais area north of Paris, the English were expelled from France for good by 1453.

 By the late 16th century Paris was again up in arms, this time in the name of religion.
 Clashes between the Huguenot Protestants and the Catholics sank to their darkest levels in 1572 with the St. Bartholomew’s Day massacre of 3,000 Huguenots who were in in town to celebrate the wedding of Henri of Navarre (King Henri IV).